Eykam/Zag/src/layer2_datalink/resources.md

 ```
 Figure 1: Packet received by NIC.

-As the frame is captured, the NIC strips the preamble and Start frame delimiter from the frame and passes the Kernel Ethernet Frame to the L2 network drivers (Figure 2).
-This can be implemented in many ways.
+As the frame is detected / captured from Layer 1, the NIC strips the preamble and Start frame delimiter.
+It then passes the stripped frame to the L2 network drivers (Figure 2).
+The data transfer from `NIC => Driver` can be implemented in many ways.
 For example, the NIC may have direct access to a shared buffer in main memory.
 The CPU is notified of the transfer.
-The Layer 2 network drivers will then read the shared memory buffer, and extract the packet data (Figure 2).
+The L2 network drivers will then read the shared memory buffer, and extract the frame data (Figure 2).

 ```